-HydroSilex markets itself as “the most advanced Ceramic Coating and Surface Sealant, Polish and Protector for Automobiles, Vehicles and other Surfaces.”
-When I see that, the first thing I think is “challenge accepted”.
-With 465 reviews on Amazon and an average rating at 4.4 stars, I was excited to get my hands on their product and put it to the test.
-Right off the bat, Hydrosilex says they have it all.
-From advanced technology, effortless application, and 25 years in the industry, I had high expectations for this brand.
+I wrote this HydroSilex review purely from seeing that they market this product as “the most advanced Ceramic Coating and Surface Sealant, Polish and Protector for Automobiles, Vehicles and other Surfaces.”
+Whenever I see that, the first thing I think is “challenge accepted.”
+With 465 customer reviews on Amazon and an average rating of 4.4 stars, I was excited to get my hands on their product and put it to the test.
+Right off the bat, HydroSilex says they have it all.
+I had high expectations for this brand from their advanced technology, effortless application methods, ultimate paint protection capacity, and 25 years in the industry.

 How Strong is HydroSilex’s Formula?

-If you read my last review, you’ll know that my Jeep was due for some detailing after The Last Coat did not stand the test of time.
-When my Amazon order came in, I immediately did a chemical test to try and figure out the formula.
-With one of the lowest SiO2 formulas of all the brands I’ve reviewed, my excitement dropped a bit.
+If you read my previous review, you’ll know that my Jeep was due for some detailing after The Last Coat did not stand the test of time.
+So I was quite impatient to see how HydroSilex performs compared to it.
+When my Amazon order came in, I immediately did a chemical test to figure out the formula.
+With one of the lowest SiO2 formulas of all the brands I’ve written reviews about, my excitement dropped a bit.
 With such a small amount of SiO2, I would categorize HydroSilex as more of a “silica sealant” rather than a ceramic spray.

 Generally when it comes to ceramic products, the higher the percentage of SiO2, the more water-repellant it will be.
-I applied HydroSilex and did not notice any streaks being left behind and the formula went on easy, so that was great to see.
-However, a few days later, it lightly sprinkled out and I noticed that I could immediately see very small water spots on my hood.
-This was disappointing as it was just a light sprinkle and I had not done much driving.
-I wanted to see how it would hold up over the next few weeks before doing any touch-ups.
-After the rain, the dust settled and I did not notice too much gunk hanging around.
-A couple days later, I could definitely tell there was a difference from how my Jeep looked after first using the spray.
+I applied HydroSilex and did not notice any streaks left behind, and the formula went on easy, so that was great to see.
+However, a few days later, it lightly sprinkled out, and I noticed that I could immediately see tiny water spots on my hood.
+It was disappointing as it was just a light sprinkle, and I had not done much driving.
+Before writing and sharing my honest opinion with you in this HydroSilex review, I wanted to see how it would hold up over the next few weeks before doing any touch-ups.
+After the rain, the dust settled, and I did not notice too much gunk hanging around.
+A couple of days later, I could tell there was a difference from how my Jeep looked after first using the spray.
 My first instinct when purchasing this spray was that it would not be strong enough.
-Although I really liked the initial shine that I was left with, that was really the only perk I could find with this formula.
+Although I really liked the initial gloss shine that I was left with, that was really the only perk I could find with this formula.

 After the initial application, my Jeep was left with a nice, glossy finish and looked great.
-But I was a little disappointed that they claim to be leaders in technology, yet after three weeks, my Jeep was back to looking dirty and needed some love.
-Because of this disappointment, I give Hydrosilex a 6/10 for both strength and longevity.
-It simply doesn’t match the performance of other products I’ve tested like Car Pro Reload or Nexgen.
+But I was a little disappointed that they claim to be leaders in ceramic coatings, yet after three weeks, my Jeep was back to looking dirty and needed some love.
+Because of this disappointment, I give HydroSilex a 6/10 for both strength and longevity.
+It simply doesn’t match the performance of other coating brands I’ve tested and wrote reviews on, like Car Pro Reload or Nexgen.

-Oh and one more thing: One thing I did notice and I saw that a few other reviewers on Amazon also had an issue with, was the sprayer on the bottle.
-Instead of a spray, it was more like a jet stream.
-This isn’t a huge deal, but keep that in mind before you buy -- if you’re the kind of guy that likes a nice wide stream on your sprayers.
+Oh and one more thing.. something I did notice was the spray bottle didn’t give me the option to adjust the nozzle settings from a jet spray to a wide mist.
+I did see that in some other reviews and comments on Amazon.
+The nozzle isn’t a huge deal, but keep that in mind before you buy — if you’re the kind of guy that likes a nice wide stream on your sprayers.

 How Does HydroSilex Compare To Other Ceramic Sprays?

-With Hydrosilex only lasting a couple weeks at most, I put it in the same category as Mother’s and Shine Armor.
-All three of these formulas will only last you a week or two tops, but Hydrosilex did leave me with the best overall gloss of those three.
-I would much rather grab a bottle of Nexgen and know that my Jeep would stay looking great more than triple the time.
+With HydroSilex only lasting a couple of weeks at most, I put it in the same category as Mother’s and Shine Armor.
+All three of these formulas will only last you a week or two tops, but HydroSilex did leave me with the best overall gloss of those three.
+I want this to be a truthful review.
+That’s why I can honestly say that I would instead grab a bottle of Nexgen and know that my Jeep would stay looking great more than triple the time.
 Of all of Hydrosilex’s claims, I will support their claim of effortless application as I did not have any streaks left behind.
-If you are looking for a quick gloss for your vehicle then it’s a decent option.
+If you are looking for a quick gloss for your vehicle that’s easy to apply, it’s a decent option.